github/docs/content/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-dependency-changes-in-a-pull-request.md

 Dependency review allows you to "shift left".
 You can use the provided predictive information to catch vulnerable dependencies before they hit production.
 For more information, see "[About dependency review](/code-security/supply-chain-security/about-dependency-review)."

+You can use the Dependency Review GitHub Action to enforce dependency reviews on pull requests in your repository.
+For more information, see "[Dependency review enforcement](/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review#dependency-review-enforcement)."

 ## Reviewing dependencies in a pull request

 {% data reusables.repositories.sidebar-pr %}